 - Rather than provide executive coaching for one person, provide group coaching for a small group.
 A great executive leadership coach who wants to partner with a business will be open to charging the same amount to coach a group of people.
 They will consider charging the same amount if the approximate time investment is similar to the amount of time they would invest to coach one person.

 - Rather than taking a 6 to 9 months to roll something out, consider doing a sprint or roll out an initiative faster than you would normally do something.

 A lot of corporate leadership development programs start in the fall and end in the spring.
 If that was your program pre-pandemic, rather than not running the program altogether, I recommend shortening the process, teaching less material, and putting the emphasis on development activities.
 If the participants are told their leadership practices are the mainstay of the program and they are taught how to measure their progress, the learning can be fantastic.
 Participants who are held accountable to grow their own skills through practice, reflection, and journaling can establish new habits and become more effective in their leadership even in 120 days.

 - Gather your best future leaders and help them learn about leadership effectiveness.
 Ask them to learn the information and teach their peers what they learned.

-One of most powerful and least used techniques is putting learners in charge of teaching.
+One of the most powerful and least used techniques is putting learners in charge of teaching.
 They will need help and the process must be observed and participants must be guided but it works very well.
-One facilitator/instructor can lead a train the trainer process and enable a small group of leaders to co-teach your leadership development program.
+One facilitator/instructor can lead a train-the-trainer process and enable a small group of leaders to co-teach your leadership development program.
 The teachers learn more than they would if they were only participants.

-So, for 2021, I suggest CEO’s focus on their own development.
+So, for 2021, I suggest CEOs focus on their own development.
 Create a Start, Stop, and Continue list.
-Here’s two quick ways to determine where to start: Zenger Folkman’s 8-minute assessment and/or Marshall Goldsmith’s 20 Bad Habits from his book What Got You Here Won’t Get You There.
+Here are two quick ways to determine where to start: Zenger Folkman’s 8-minute assessment and/or Marshall Goldsmith’s 20 Bad Habits from his book What Got You Here Won’t Get You There.